Diseases

 No human to human spread has been reported.
 Nasal discharge, blood, vaginal secretions after abortion in animals, mosquitoes, contaminated fresh meat and raw milk are potential sources.

-Nosocomial transmission risks evaluated as low [33].
+Nosocomial transmission risks evaluated as low.

-GAP: The risk of consumption of raw milk and transmission through semen (as Zika virus) should be assessed.
+The risk of consumption of raw milk and transmission through semen (as Zika virus) should be assessed.

 • Impact on animal welfare and biodiversity